Product Documentation

 prime_index stops if the index cache becomes full.

 The SUBSYSTEM CACHE PRIME_CACHE_AT_STARTUP configuration option can be specified in a server settings file.
-If it is used in a settings file, the option cannot also be used in the configuration file- in that case, the subsystem is considered blocked and the configuration file options are ignored.
+If it is used in a settings file, the option cannot also be used in the configuration file.
+In that case, the subsystem is considered blocked and the configuration file options are ignored.
 Likewise, if this subsystem is specified more than once in the configuration file, only the first occurrence of the subsystem block takes effect.
-The other occurrences are blocked.
+The other occurrences are ignored.

 The subsystem can be commented out by placing a semicolon at the start of the SUBSYSTEM line.
 However, individual lines within the subsystem block cannot be commented out.
-Attempting to do so will cause a syntax error halting server startup.
+Attempting to do so will cause a syntax error.

 By default, the server logs information about the files that it loads into cache to CTSTATUS.FCS.
 The configuration option CTSTATUS_MASK PRIME_CACHE_AT_STARTUP can be used to disable this logging.